StoicDreams/TaskProxyApp/Docs/README.md

 ### Cloud Services

-To enable Cloud Services:
+Planned workflow to enable Cloud Services:

-1. Create an account at StoicDreams.com and sign-up for paid subscription service.
+1. Create an account at StoicDreams.com and sign-up for desired subscription service option.
-1. Sign-in to Task Proxy app with same credentials used for paid subscription service.
+1. Sign-in to Task Proxy app with your Stoic Dreams account credentials.
 1. App will automatically detect service availability and enable Cloud settings in App settings.
 1. In Cloud Settings, user can toggle cloud features to enable or disable.